Poststreptococcal Glomerulonephritis (PSGN)

 How can I care for my child with poststreptococcal glomerulonephritis at home?

-It is important you make sure your child takes any prescribed medicine.
-It is also important you take your child to their followup appointments where your doctor will check your child's blood pressure, weight and wee.
+It is important your child takes any prescribed medicine.
+It is also important you take your child to checkups with the doctor.
+Your child will have blood pressure, weight and urine checks.

 How can poststreptococcal glomerulonephritis be prevented?